Eques72/DrawCam/README.md

 # DRAW CAM - Ai virtual painter
 **Application which lets you draw and write with your hands movement**
- - [x] Uses Mediapipe algorithms for hands recognision
+ - [x] Uses Mediapipe algorithms for hands recognition
- - [x] Requeries web cam to work
+ - [x] Requires web cam to work
  - [x] Allows for painting on top of your camera output with multiple tools
  - [X] Work with one or two hands
- - [ ] WIP: Has image to text frature.
+ - [ ] WIP: Has image to text feature.
 Converts letters which You draw to .txt
  - [x] Friendly and simple interface

 # Usage: